 There’s a lot of debate about vapor barriers and moisture control in van builds.
 There are two sides to this debate:

-In terms of moisture control, the most important thing is making sure your van has proper ventilation.
-A good vent fan like the awesome MaxxFan Deluxe is your best friend when it comes to moisture control.
+In terms of moisture control, it’s extremely important to make sure your van has proper ventilation.
+A good vent fan like the MaxxFan Deluxe is your best friend when it comes to moisture control.
 Even in cold weather, it’s a good idea to run your fan every so often to pull out moisture.

 It’s also worth mentioning that your van has drain paths built into the floor, so any condensation that does drip down the walls can flow out of the van.